 Brazilian-born Marcelo Lehninger is recognized as one of the most gifted conductors of his generation.
 Appointed Music Director of the New West Symphony Orchestra in Los Angeles, his growing reputation as a dynamic conductor inspires musicians and audiences of all ages worldwide.

-Mr. Lehninger made his BSO debut in 2010 with the violinist Pinchas Zukerman as soloist and in 2011 he stepped in for Maestro Levine on very short notice to conduct the world premiere of Harrison Birtwistle's Violin Concerto and Bartok’s 2nd Violin Concerto with Christian Testzlaff as soloist.
-In 2012, Mr. Lehninger filled in for Andris Nelsons, conducting a program that included the American premiere of Mark-Anthony Turnage's Trumpet Concerto “From the Wreckage” with Håkan Hardenberger as soloist as well as Strauss’ “Thus Spake Zarathustra”.
+Mr. Lehninger made his BSO debut in 2010 with the violinist Pinchas Zukerman as soloist and in 2011 he stepped in for Maestro James Levine on very short notice to conduct the world premiere of Harrison Birtwistle's Violin Concerto and Bartok’s 2nd Violin Concerto with Christian Testzlaff as soloist.
+In 2012, Mr. Lehninger filled in for Andris Nelsons, conducting a program that included the American premiere of Mark-Anthony Turnage's Trumpet Concerto “From the Wreckage” with Håkan Hardenberger as well as Strauss’ “Thus Spake Zarathustra”.
 He also successfully conducted a program, without any rehearsals, that included Stravinsky’s Piano and Winds Concerto with Peter Serkin and Shostakovich’s 5th Symphony.

 Mr. Lehninger was music advisor of the Youth Orchestra of the Americas for the 2007-08 season.
 Placido Domingo serves as artistic advisor for the ensemble, which is composed of 120 talented musicians from more than twenty countries throughout the Americas.
 In summer of 2008, Maestro Lehninger toured with YOA and pianist Nelson Freire in South America, conducting concerts in Argentina, Brazil and Uruguay.
 Mr. Lehninger also held the Associate Conductor position of the Minas Gerais Philharmonic Orchestra in Brazil.

 Since winning the First Eleazar de Carvalho National Conducting Competition in Rio de Janeiro in 2001, he has led all of the top orchestras in Brazil as well as regular guest conducting in Argentina.
 An alumnus of the National Conducting Institute, he made a successful debut with the National Symphony Orchestra in 2007 at the Kennedy Center in Washington, DC and was invited to conduct the NSO again in the summer of 2008.

 Chosen by Kurt Masur, in 2008, Mr. Lehninger was awarded the First Felix Mendelssohn-Bartholdy Scholarship sponsored by the American Friends of the Mendelssohn Foundation.
 He was Maestro Masur’s assistant with the Orchestre National de France (during their residency at the Musikverein in Vienna), Gewandhaus Orchestra in Leipzig and the New York Philharmonic.
 In 2011 he participated in the Bruno Walter National Conductor Preview, organized by the League of American Orchestras, conducting the Louisiana Philharmonic Orchestra.
 Mr. Lehninger was also selected to assist and cover Maestro Mariss Jansons during the Royal Concertgebouw Orchestra’s 2014 European Tour.

 Before dedicating his career to conducting, Mr. Lehninger studied violin and piano.
 He holds a Master's degree from the Conductors Institute at New York's Bard College, where he studied conducting under Harold Farberman and composition with Laurence Wallach.
-His mentors also include Kurt Masur, Leonard Slatkin and Roberto Tibiriçá.
+His mentors also include Kurt Masur, James Levine, Leonard Slatkin and Roberto Tibiriçá.